 Detroit will lament numerous missed chances on the power play.
 The Wings failed to score on a 93-second two-man advantage during the first period, and they didn't connect until their sixth power play, created by Anaheim newcomer Brad Winchester's interference penalty.

-Datsyuk scored his 20th goal on a fortunate defection, banking it off Ellis' pads from behind the net while Anaheim's attention was occupied by Tomas Holmstrom
+Datsyuk scored his 20th goal on a fortunate defection, banking it off Ellis' pads from behind the net while Anaheim's attention was occupied by Tomas Holmstrom in front.

 Anaheim appeared mostly punchless until Blake abruptly fired a long shot from the slot past Howard for the veteran forward's first goal in nine games.